itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 ---
 layout: post
-title:  "Variational Optimization, and How It Works for Manifolds (Part I)"
+title:  "Variational Optimization, and How It Works for Manifolds (Part I the continuous side)"
 author:
 - Lingkai Kong
 - Molei Tao